What is Distance Education (DE)?

-Yes.
-Your instructor will give you information about the text materials you’ll need for your course.
-They are available in the El Camino College Bookstore.
-The El Camino College Bookstore is now open 24/7.
+You may.
+Your instructor will give you information about the text materials you’ll need for your course and how to access them.
+They may be available in the El Camino College Bookstore.
 They can ship your books to your home or you can pick them up in the store.
 Visit the online at http://elcamino.collegestoreonline.com/.

 Does Distance Education courses transfer to other schools?

 We advise you to check with a counselor at the school you plan to transfer to so you are sure the course will be accepted.
-Many schools accept our courses, but some do not.
+We recommend checking for all your classes.
 (By the way, your transcript will not specify that the course you took was delivered in a Distance Education format.)

 What if I find I can’t continue in my course?
 Can I withdraw from it?